blackwidowX/DataStructureAndAlgorithms/README.md

 # DataStructureAndAlgorithms
-All code are original,welcome reproduced,please indicate the source.
+All works are original,welcome reproduced,please indicate the source.